istvnurbn/istvnurbn.github.io/content/posts/000-init.md

 I decided to start something like a blog again with the following goals:

-- Improve my written English while articulating my thoughts,
+- improve my written English while articulating my thoughts,
 - keep a log of the things I do,
 - provide useful information for like-minded people